kmashwin/tomcat-config-ubuntu/README.md

 now execute install-tomcat.sh in bash shell

 If the path working directory is not same as install-tomcat.sh, context.xml and tomcat-users.xml, the content.xml and tomcat-users.xml wont be changed

+Use sudo to start and stop the tomcat server